OPENDOOR TECHNOLOGIES INC. CLA - GuruFocus.com

 LEAD PLAINTIFF DEADLINE IS DECEMBER 6, 2022

 NEW YORK, Oct.
-14, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the District of Arizona on behalf of shareholders of Opendoor Technologies Inc. (“Opendoor” or the “Company”) ( OPEN) who purchased:
+20, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed in the United States District Court for the District of Arizona on behalf of shareholders of Opendoor Technologies Inc. (“Opendoor” or the “Company”) ( OPEN) who purchased:

 - Opendoor securities between December 21, 2020 and September 16, 2022, inclusive (the “Class Period”); and/or